 The rankings were determined by comparing the statistics reported by each school.

 You can view the raw data for these law school rankings here.

-University of Houston Law Center ranks #104 regarding the highest tuition among full-time resident (in-state) students.
+University of Houston Law Center is tied for #43 regarding the highest tuition among full-time resident (in-state) students.